 There are many online tech tools available for setting up a new business.
 As a small business owner myself for the past 10 years, I’ve come to rely on several that I recommend.
+(Down at the bottom is one Joel has been using a while.)
 The top 12 I recommend are:

 - Basecamp3 – https://3.basecamp.com/ This is a very simple, web-based, project management tool.
 You can store files and create task lists with due dates that can be assigned to different team members.
 You can share folders with clients or not.
 There is no limit to the number of projects you can create.
 They offer a free 30-day trial without a credit card needed.
 This is a tool I use every day and it’s well worth the $29 per month I spend to be able to manage a variety of different projects with my various team members and clients.

 - OneDrive – https://onedrive.live.com/about/en-us/ – Microsoft’s One Drive allows you to store all my files in one place online.
 Then access them from anywhere and from any device.
 It’s great for collaboration and provides real-time notifications when a document is being edited.

 - Adobe Sign– https://acrobat.adobe.com/us/en/sign.html: The free version of this web-based tool has been all I’ve ever needed to get contracts sent and signed by all parties.
 The perfect tool for anyone who needs to get their contract signed quickly to commence work.